 In this exciting option students explore creative ideas which involve using the camera as well as the computer.
 Students will learn about shutter speed, depth of field, lighting and composition.

-Students will investigate themes such as Text and Image and Portrait and Identity.
+- Students will investigate a series of techniques and skills in Technical studies and then develop work into a project in the theme of distortion.
 It is not essential that students have their own digital camera but it will help.
 As with any of the other art options students will need to demonstrate the process of how to develop and explore their ideas.

 All projects are marked on four assessment objectives each are worth 25% of the project mark.

 - Final piece

 - Photographic digital and practical skills including darkroom and wet photography techniques will be

 developed throughout Year 10 and Year 11 and creatively presented in a sketchbook

 - Homework – students are expected to take photographs in their own time and undertake artist

 - From September to December of Year 11 students complete a practice timed test

 - Students will hand in approximately 45 hours of work for the coursework which is completed